CIS565-Fall-2013/Project3-Simulation/README.md

 Feel free to code your own unique simulation here, just ask on the Google group if your topic is acceptable and we'll probably say yes.

----
-NOTES ON GLM:
----
-This project uses GLM, the GL Math library, for linear algebra.
-You need to know two important points on how GLM is used in this project:

-* In this project, indices in GLM vectors (such as vec3, vec4), are accessed via swizzling.
-So, instead of v[0], v.x is used, and instead of v[1], v.y is used, and so on and so forth.
-* GLM Matrix operations work fine on NVIDIA Fermi cards and later, but pre-Fermi cards do not play nice with GLM matrices.
-As such, in this project, GLM matrices are replaced with a custom matrix struct, called a cudaMat4, found in cudaMat4.h.
-A custom function for multiplying glm::vec4s and cudaMat4s is provided as multiplyMV() in intersections.h.

----
-README
----
 All students must replace the contents of this Readme.md in a clear manner with the following: